kerkocmatija/NSU/README.md

 Homework for the course "Napredno strojno učenje" held at Faculty of mathematics and physics in academic year 2020/21 .

-It consists of 4 homeworks from four different machine learning topics:
+It consists of 4 homeworks from five different machine learning topics:

 1. Meta-learning,
 2. Learning from data streams,
 3. Learning from complex data types,
 4. Equation discovery and symolic regression,
 5. Other topics.

+All code is written in Python with use of Jupyter notebook.

 ## Content overview